davidton4/FDA_API-medical_device_EDA/README.md

 3. Each section will then display a dataframe and interactive visualization

 Skills involved in this EDA:
-- Data collection via API
+- Data extraction from REST API
 - Data cleaning/preparation
 - Exploratory data analysis and data visualizations